Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/_index.md

 minutes_to_complete: 60

-who_is_this_for: Anyone that wants to deploy MariaDB on AWS
+who_is_this_for: Anyone who wants to deploy MariaDB on AWS

 learning_objectives:
     - Deploy single instance of MariaDB through Docker, RDS and EC2 instance